JAD200/JAD200/README.md

+# Brief introduction about me

-- 👋 Hi, I’m @JAD200 ...or Juan if you want
+- 👋😃 Hi, I´m @JAD200... or Juan if you want.
+It's a pleasure to meet you.

-- 👀 I’m interested in web development, reading, movies, self improvement
+- 👀 I´m interested in web development, reading(Mainly Star Wars stuff) and self improvement

-- 🌱 I’m currently learning coding
+- 🌱 I´m currently learning coding.
+Nothing in special

-- 💞️ I’m looking to collaborate
-- 📫 How to reach me juandipasquo@gmail.com
+## How to reach me 🔍
+- 📧 My email juandipasquo@gmail.com

 - 🕊️ I also have Twitter [@JADiPasquo](https://twitter.com/JADiPasquo)

 <!---